Bitter in the Mouth: Baby Harper

 Harper is Linda's uncle.
-She considers him to be her first love, and he is the member of her family with whom she has the closest relationship.
+She considers him to be her "first love", and he is the member of her family with whom she has the closest relationship.
 He is a mentor, confidante, and parental figure for Linda.
 Baby Harper is a photographer and has a collection of photo albums he calls H.E.B.'s, which are filled with photos of everyone but himself.
 While she is living in New York City, Linda receives photo albums from Baby Harper that contain photos of him dressing up as a woman.
 Baby Harper was closeted for a long time and would always be the one taking the photos rather than being in them, so this is a very important moment in his character arc.
+Linda describes that Baby Harper wishes he "would have inhabited a body different from the one that God gave him."
+In a reflection of his dislike of his body, Baby Harper did not look at himself in the mirror, having only one small mirror in his Greek Revival house.
 Harper is closeted for most of the novel, but reveals to his family that he is gay when he begins seeing Boiling Springs's funeral director, Cecil.
 When he and Cecil die suddenly in a plane crash, Linda returns to Boiling Springs and is able to come to terms with his death.